dashkb/dburl/README.md

 **Currently Supported**
 * Postgres
+* Redis

-...but adding a new one is [easy](https://github.com/dashkb/dburl/blob/master/bin/dburl#L25)!
+...and adding a new one is [easy](https://github.com/dashkb/dburl/blob/master/bin/dburl#L25)!

 ### Installation